Invasive Species: Aiming for Zero Damage in the Mediterranean

 Free admission, subject to availability

-The Science Bar has become one of Montpellier’s flagship events for scientific culture, hosting a monthly participatory public discussion on all aspects of science from January through June.
+The Bar des sciences has become one of Montpellier’s flagship events for scientific culture, offering a participatory, community-driven discussion on all aspects of science once a month from January through June.
 Throughout the season, scientists are invited to engage in a dialogue where their knowledge and practices are shared and discussed.

-Once again this year, the Bar des Sciences is supported by the University of Montpellier’s “Science with and for Society” (SAPS) ministerial certification.
+Once again this year, the Bar des Sciences is receiving support from the University of Montpellier’s “Science with and for Society” (SAPS) ministerial certification program.
 As part of this certification, we remain committed to making scientific culture increasingly accessible.
 Special attention will be given to the inclusion of deaf and hard-of-hearing individuals at every Bar des Sciences event.
-As such, this event will feature sign language interpretation provided by Des’L Interprétation and a collaboration with students from Lycée Joffre taking the French Sign Language (LSF) elective, who will open the event in LSF.
+As such, this event will feature sign language interpretation provided by Des’L Interprétation and a collaboration with students from Lycée Joffre who are taking the French Sign Language (LSF) elective; they will open the event in LSF.

 - March 19: When Your Ears Get Tired, Your Brain Gets Confused.
-Part of Brain Awareness Week.
+As part of Brain Awareness Week.
 7:30 p.m., Brasserie Le Dôme, Montpellier.
 Translated into French Sign Language.

 - April 16, Microplastics: From the Ocean to the Plate.
 7:30 p.m., Brasserie Le Dôme, Montpellier.
 Translated into French Sign Language.

-, Montpellier.
-Translated into French Sign Language. - June 11, Amateur Collections: From Personal Treasures to Scientific Heritage.
+Brasserie Le Dôme, Montpellier.
+Translated into French Sign Language. - June 11, Amateur Collections: From the Personal to Scientific Heritage.
 7:00 p.m.,

 Émile Zola Media Library, Montpellier.
 Translated into French Sign Language.